-In general, the following principles apply:
+In general however, the following principles apply:

 Swabs or tissues stored for subsequent microbiological/virological assay should be collected as soon as practical, as aseptically as possible and with an appropriate cold chain between sampling and testing.
 If it is not possible to perform microbiological analyses immediately, the use of an appropriate transport medium (depending on the pathogen) or freezing (in particular for virology) could be an option.
-Some viruses or bacteria may require specific sampling and/or preserving procedures.
+Some viruses or bacteria could request specific sampling and/or preserving procedures.

 Tissues for microscopic examinations should be fixed in 10% neutral buffered formalin.
-Ideally this should be a ready-mixed, commercial solution to ensure standardised quality.
-If such reagents are not available, characteristics of the preservative should be regularly checked.
-Samples placed in formalin should be no thicker than 1 cm in any dimension and the ratio sample:formalin should be at least 1:10.
-Formalin should be changed after 24 hours (especially for fatty tissues such as brain).
-Samples for immunohistochemical analysis should be stored in formalin no longer than 72 hours.
-Formalin-fixed tissues should be stored for as short a time as possible prior to paraffin embedding.
+Possibly a commercial solution to ensure standardised quality (i.e. pH, formalin concentration) should be used.
+If not available, characteristics of the preservative should be regularly checked.
+Samples should not be thicker than 1 cm and the ratio sample:formalin should be 1:10 and a plastic box with proper volume and dimension should be used.
+Formalin should be changed after 24 hours (especially for fatty tissues such as brain) and samples should be kept less than 72 hours in formalin for immunohistochemical analyses against infectious pathogens and/or selected tissue (bio)markers.
+Histological samples that can be processed are generally between 3-5mm thick.

-Samples for contaminant analysis, eg persistent organic pollutants, should be first wrapped in aluminium foil to prevent sample contamination from plastic in the storage containers.
-For heavy-metals analysis, samples can be placed directly in plastic Tissues should be frozen at -20 °C or colder.
+Samples for subsequent assay for persistent organic pollutants should be wrapped in aluminium foil to prevent sample contamination from plastic in the storage containers.
+For heavy metals plastic bags could be used.
+Sampled tissues should then be frozen at -20 °C or colder.

-Samples destined for DNA molecular testing can be either stored frozen or in 70% ethanol; however, samples collected for other genomic, metabolomics or proteomic work are likely to be more labile and require specific transport and storage media.
+Most samples destined for DNA molecular testing can be stored frozen or in 70% ethanol; however, samples collected for other genomic, metabolomics or proteomic work are likely to be more labile and require specific transport and storage media.